Elleined/junit-mockito-notes/README.md

 - Used in replace of argument for you to call the method without the valid parameter.
 Usually used if parameter is not important for testing.

 ### Argument Matcher methods
-`T eq(T t)`: Used when expected argument has an impact with method behavior since any() class should be suppplied in all argument eq() methods are the way to have both real argument and any() argument when mocking a method.
+`T eq(T t)`: Used to specify a value along with other argument matchers.

 `T any()`:  General purpose any type.
 `T any(Class<T> clazz)`: General purpose for non-primitive data types.